Berrien County Health Department, Spectrum Health Lakeland give vaccination updates - Leader Publications

 Berrien County Health Department, Spectrum Health Lakeland give vaccination updates

-BERRIEN COUNTY – The Berrien County Health Department and Spectrum Health Lakeland came together Thursday morning to provide an update on COVID-19 cases in the county, as well as to talk about the vaccine strategy within the count.
+BERRIEN COUNTY – The Berrien County Health Department and Spectrum Health Lakeland came together Thursday morning to provide an update on COVID-19 cases in the county, as well as to talk about the vaccine strategy within the county.

 “We have continued good news,” said BCHD Health Officer Nicki Britten.
 “We are continuing to see a downward trend in positive COVID-19 cases.
 We are down under about 20 new cases a day.
 That continues to be really, really encouraging.
 It’s a far cry from where we were in November.”